Cyborg-Ved/NewInDocker1.13/README.md

       --grant-all-permissions   Grant all permissions necessary to run the plugin --help                    Print usage
 ```
+First we create directory in `vm1` name is `shared` in tmp directory. or may we can create file name is `world`.
 ```
 [root@vm1 tmp]# mkdir shared
 [root@vm1 tmp]# ls